kyeum/webpage/_posts/2018-05-26-Skirobot_SW.md

 ![title](/photos/Skirobot_thesis.png){: width="30%" height="30%"} ![title](/photos/Skirobot_snowthesis.png){: width="30%" height="30%"}

 ![title](/photos/Skirobot_slovenia.png){: width="50%" height="50%"}
-Reference for the skiing robot
-[1] L. Lahajnar, A. Kos, and B. Nemec, “Skiing robot-design, control, and navigation in unstructured environment,” Robotica, vol. 27, pp. 567–577, July 2009.
-[2] B. Nemec and L. Lahajnar, “Control and navigation of the skiing robot,” in Proceedings of the 2009 IEEE/RSJ international conference on Intelligent robots and systems, ser.
-IROS’09.
-Piscataway, NJ, USA: IEEE Press, 2009, pp. 2321–2326.
-[3] B. Nemec, J. Babic and L. Zlajpah, “Multilayer Control of Skiing Robot” in Proceedings of the 2011 IEEE/RSJ international conference on Intelligent robots and systems,

 ![title](/photos/ski_inversekinematics.png){: width="50%" height="50%"}
 Calculate inversekinematics based on double-four-linkange system in each leg, we would like to determine how skiing works in path planning.